 Dietetics is the science of applying food and nutrition principles to health.
 A dietitian does much more than plan and supervise food and nutrition programs.
 Dietitians are also involved in helping to prevent and treat illnesses and diseases by promoting healthy eating habits.

-Students complete 90 hours of field experience within two medical nutrition therapy courses, spend 10 hours working with the public health department and have the opportunity to work in community health fairs, complete 25 practicum hours in a quantity food service environment, network with professionals in foods and nutrition, and join the Student Dietetics Club.
+Students who study dietetics complete 90 hours of field experience within two medical nutrition therapy courses; spend 10 hours working with the public health department and have the opportunity to work in community health fairs; complete 25 practicum hours in a quantity food service environment; network with professionals in foods and nutrition; and join the Student Dietetic Association.
 Olivet students enhance classroom learning through practicums with hands-on activities involving food and nutrition professionals.